hpe-storage/nimble-python-sdk/README.md

 The HPE Nimble Storage SDK for Python supports NimbleOS 5.0 or later and requires a recent version of [Requests](https://requests.readthedocs.io) along with Python 3.6 or newer.

+# Support

+HPE Nimble Storage SDK for Python is supported by HPE when used with HPE Nimble Storage arrays on valid support contracts.
+Please send an email to [support@nimblestorage.com](mailto:support@nimblestorage.com) to get started with any issue you might need assistance with.
+Engage with your HPE representative for other means on how to get in touch with Nimble support directly.

 # Contributing

 Contributing guidelines are available in the [official documentation](https://hpe-storage.github.io/nimble-python-sdk/legal/contributing/index.html).